cryptonote-labs/monero-site/forum-funding-system/proposals/additional-gui-dev.md

 ### Who

 I’m Jaquee.
 I have 10+ yrs experience of various kinds of coding.
 I’m new to the crypto world.
 Have only been around for a couple of months and i like what i see.
-I’ve been contributing to Monero for about a month now and this is what i’ve come up with so far:
+I’ve been contributing to Masari Supreme for about a month now and this is what i’ve come up with so far:

 [https://github.com/monero-project/monero-core/commits/master?author=Jaqueeee](https://github.com/monero-project/monero-core/commits/master?author=Jaqueeee)